 If I list a project in the on-line database, am I guaranteed a James O. Freedman Presidential Scholar?

 No, there is no guarantee that every interested faculty member will find a Scholar or that every interested student will find a faculty mentor.

 How many hours can I expect my James O. Freedman Presidential Scholar to work?

 Scholars are expected to work 7-12 hours per week for two terms.

 What kind of work can I assign to my James O. Freedman Presidential Scholar?

 It is expected that Scholars will assist faculty in their research.
 Students participating in this program are not expected to generate their own independent research projects.
 Many students become independent during the course of their Scholarship, but independence should not be expected at the outset of the assistantship.
 The faculty advisor and student should set up a work schedule at the beginning of the term, and this schedule should include weekly or biweekly meetings between the student and advisor.
 This will help to ensure that projects remain on track and that students are receiving adequate supervision.

 Scholars are paid through the Dean of Faculty office from an endowment made by John (Launny) L. Steffens, Dartmouth Class of 1963.
-Students may receive $750 for each term of the assistantship, although there is an option for independent study credit in lieu of a stipend for the second term of the assistantship (see below for more information).
+Students receive $850 for each term of the assistantship, although there is an option for independent study credit in lieu of a stipend for the second term of the assistantship (see below for more information).

 No. Since Presidential Scholars are working as research assistants for faculty, it is assumed that the faculty mentor will cover any research-related expenses (e.g. photocopying, books, travel, etc.).

-The program is administered by the Dean of Faculty’s Office of Undergraduate Advising and Research, located in 107 Parker House (main office).
-The contact information is as follows:
+The program is administered by the Dean of Faculty’s Office of Undergraduate Advising and Research, located in Parker House: